Distortion Resilience for Goal-Oriented Semantic Communication

 \subsubsection{Training the Actor Network}

-In order to improve the policy obtained from the proposed algorithm, the parameters of the agent network must be updated so that the action output from the agent network is in the direction of increasing the Q value, which is the output from the critic network.
-By using gradient descent, the optimal parameters of the actor network $\phi_\mu^*$ can be updated via the following optimization function:
+To improve the policy obtained from the proposed algorithm, the parameters of the actor network must be updated so that the action output from the network is in the direction of increasing the Q value, which is the output from the critic network.
+By using the gradient descent algorithm, the optimal parameters of the actor network $\phi_\mu^*$ can be updated via the following optimization function.